 To find out more about these amazing mini ‘forts’ – including how you can stay in one – take a look at our Guide to Martello Towers in Suffolk

-If you drive from Bawdsey to Felixstowe you'd have to go via Woodbridge and the journey would take you about 40 mins.
-The good news is that the Felixstowe to Bawdsey Ferry operates from early May through to the end of September daily between 10am - 6pm, and October weekends only, 10am - 5pm.
+If you drive from Bawdsey to Felixstowe, you’d have to go via Woodbridge, and the journey would take you about 40 mins.
+The good news is that the Felixstowe to Bawdsey Ferry operates from early May through to the end of September daily between 10 am – 6 pm, and on October weekends only, 10 am – 5 pm.